PostCapitalism: Reception

 The political scientist David Runciman praised the book in The Guardian, writing that as "a slice of futurology this book is no better than its many, equally speculative rivals.
 But as a spark to the imagination, with frequent x-ray flashes of insight into the way we live now, it is hard to beat.
 In that sense, Mason is a worthy successor to Marx".

+Adam Booth, writing for Marxist.com, wrote that "despite its limitations, PostCapitalism is an extremely useful read for anyone who wants a thorough and revealing insight into the contradictions of capitalism and how they are manifested today in this era of information and the internet."

-In the Financial Times Gillian Tett wrote "Even if you love the current capitalist system, it would be a mistake to ignore the book.
+In the Financial Times, Gillian Tett wrote "Even if you love the current capitalist system, it would be a mistake to ignore the book.
 For Mason weaves together varied intellectual threads to produce a fascinating set of ideas" but criticised the writing as being "sometimes infused with such anger that it feels irritatingly shrill".

 PostCapitalism was also reviewed in The Independent, The Irish Times, the Daily Telegraph and The Times.